 1. Vision – Global Names Discovery, Indexing and Reconciliation Services (GNDIRS)

-have been almost universally used for 250 yearsa names-based cyberinfrastructure will be an unavoidable part of the Big Data version of biology [1]This Development proposal continue work started with successful ABII grant [2].
-We develop production level tools and services that will discover names in digitized sources, willambiguities in names; build an index of all names and their use, and through this provide a comprehensive biological data.
+As scientific names have been almost universally used for 250 years, a names-based cyberinfrastructure will be an unavoidable part of the emerging Big Data version of biology [1].
+This Development proposal will continue work that was started with the successful ABI Innovation grant [2].
+We will develop production level tools and services that will discover names in digitized sources, will overcome ambiguities in the meaning of names; will build an index of all names and their uses, and through this provide a comprehensive framework for access to biological data.

-Global Names Architecture initiative in US is three complementary directions.
-Global Name Usage Bank Richard Pyle as Primary Investigator and Taxonomy Clearing House David Patterson.
+The Global Names Architecture initiative in the US is extending the innovation grant in three complementary directions.
+The other two proposals are to develop the Global Name Usage Bank (Richard Pyle, Bishop Museum as Primary Investigator) and the Taxonomy Clearing House (PI David Patterson, Arizona State University).
 We plan tight coordination and integration between all the projects.
-By design Global Names Architecture is a modular system, with components developed independently, able to work in concert, dramatically usability of the system as a whole.Big Data
+By design Global Names Architecture is a modular system, with components developed independently, able to work in concert, but with the autonomy to be effective if other elements are not funded.
+Together, they dramatically enhance the diversity and usability of the system as a whole.
+Our vision of an interlinked system can be compared with the Domain Name System (DNS) used for resolving URLs to a particular computer in the global network.
+Our gateway will be used to resolve scientific names to a particular taxon across the spectrum of the 'Big Data' biology.

-In this proposal we address improvements in four areas:
+In this proposal we will address improvements in four areas:

 1.1 Scientific names discovery in texts and images.
 A massive amount of data and literature contains information connected to scientific names [1].
-Researches interested in particular species know where to find information about them.
-We extend our prototype name discovery service to extract scientific names from terabytes of digitized data with high precision and recallis the fraction of retrieved instances that are relevant, and recall is the fraction of relevant instances that are retrieved.
+Researchers interested in particular species need know where to find information about them.
+We will extend our prototype name discovery service to extract scientific names from terabytes of digitized data with high precision and recall (precision is the fraction of retrieved instances that are relevant, and recall is the fraction of relevant instances that are retrieved).

 1.2 Verification and disambiguation of scientific names.
-Museum collection curators, biodiversity informaticians, scientists, biological data archivists and historians often have collections with hundreds to billions of items that scientific names.
-To it is crucial to know: name strings are recognized scientific names, they are spelled correctly, names are associated with the correct clade homonyms, and what are the currently accepted names for outdated ones.
-It is useful to know what synonyms exist for the names, so duplicates labeled.
-We extend our prototype name reconciliation and resolution service to be able to go through millions of name strings and address these questions .
-Reconciliation groups name strings esolution selects currently accepted scientific name out of the reconciliation group.
+Museum collection curators, biodiversity informaticians, scientists, biological data archivists, and historians often have collections with hundreds to billions of items that are linked to scientific names.
+To manage the information, it is crucial to know: which name strings are recognized scientific names, if they are spelled correctly, if the names are associated with the correct clade to overcome problems with homonyms, and what are the currently accepted names for outdated ones.
+It is useful to know what synonyms exist for the names, so that duplicates labeled with different names can be recognized.
+We will extend our prototype name reconciliation and resolution service to be able to go through millions of name strings and address these questions quickly and accurately.
+Reconciliation is the process that groups all name strings that are used for the same species, and resolution selects a currently accepted scientific name out of the reconciliation group.